linode/apl-core/docs/development.md

 ```

 _Values repo_
 The values repo contains files that define input paramters for Otomi.
-This is where you can define teams, team, services, enabled applications and their condgurations, etc. A user sets `$ENV_DIR` env varable, so Otomi knows about its location.
+This is where you can define teams, team, services, enabled applications and their configurations, etc. A user sets `$ENV_DIR` env varable, so Otomi knows about its location.

 _Helmfile bases_
 During execution of the Otomi CLI command Helmfile is triggered.
 It loads all files from values repo are merges them according to spec defined in the `snippets/env.gotmpl` file.
 Next, the `snippets/default.yaml`, `snippets/env.gotmpl` and `snippets/derived.gotmpl` files are merged, thus Helmfile `.Values` obtains its ultimate content.